A Tribute to the Field Guide

 Nature apps are like movies: the book is better.
 Yes, you can now carry a virtual library of field guides on your gadget.
 But if you really want to learn to identify stuff in nature — from birds to butterflies, oaks to orchids — get yourself an actual book.
 There among its pages you will find detail, order and the harmony of families.

-This assault of mine on nature apps isn’t one of those polemics dedicated to the “tactile” pleasures of real books.
-I read books and e-books with equality of enjoyment.
-What I’m saying instead is that when you resolve to discover more nature, in all its diversity and beauty and complexity, you will learn more easily from words and images on the page.
+This assault of mine on nature apps is not one of those polemics dedicated to the “tactile” pleasures of real books.
+I read books and e-books with equality of enjoyment; and these apps do have their place in the field.
+What I’m saying instead is that when you resolve to learn a new taxon in nature, in all its diversity and beauty and complexity, you will advance as a student more easily from words and images on the page.

-Forty years ago I began to discover birds by wandering outside with binoculars in the morning and then roaming the frontiers of my field guides at night.
-On a single page of the Audubon Water Bird Guide I could witness Don Eckelberry’s spectacular grebe illustrations — and learn about what it means to be a grebe.
+More than 40 years ago I began to discover birds by wandering outside with binoculars and roaming the frontiers of my field guide — outside with birds and then again back home at night.
+On a single page of the Audubon Water Bird Guide I could witness Don Eckelberry’s spectacular grebe illustrations — and I could see and feel what it means to be a grebe in form and function.
 As I leafed through Roger Tory Peterson’s flycatchers, I saw what made a Contopus a Contopus and how a Contopus was certainly not an Empidonax.
 And in Ann Haven Morgen’s Field Book of Ponds and Streams, well, those pages were the next best thing to getting wet in actual ponds and streams.

-I reserve most app antipathy for birdwatching.
-Sure, there’s a place for birding apps.
-If you already know birds — but say, for example, you cannot recall the marks on Great Crested Flycatcher versus Brown-crested Flycatcher (tertial edges and belly, by the way) — it’s fine to whip out the app and double-check.
+Sure, there’s a place for apps.
+If you already know birds, for example, but cannot recall the marks on Great Crested Flycatcher versus Brown-crested Flycatcher (tertial edges and belly, by the way) — it’s fine to whip out the app and double-check in the field.
 Apps are great for that.
 But if you are new to birds (or any other group), do not use an app for learning.
 Use a book.

 Birding apps have proliferated with gimmicks masquerading as teaching tools: one warbler app, for example, has so many ways to look at a warbler on a little screen that you might never look at actual warblers in trees.
 The apps remind me of weight-loss gadgets: so many under the sun, all competing for your dollars, none of them really that useful (except for the Sibley app, which I’ll get to below).
 Read your field guide instead; wander its pages on an expedition of text and illustrations and understanding.

-So, for your holiday gift-giving, visit your local bookshop and buy some of these books.
-Remember, these are my suggestions for better learning and for field use.
-My rant here does not concern apps and websites that we use to collect and report data (eBird or iNaturalist, for example).
-Just don’t obsess on those data apps while you’re outside: you’ll miss a lot of nature, which isn’t very natural.
-Oh, by the way, this is a living document, er, web page — I’ll add your worthy suggestions.
+So visit your local bookshop and buy some of these books.
+Remember, these are my suggestions for your learning.
+I’ve listed web resources and worthy apps as well — but please don’t obsess on the gadget while you’re outside: you’ll miss a lot of nature, which isn’t very natural.
+Finally, this is a living document, er, web page — I’ll add your worthy suggestions.
 Send them by email.
 Thanks!

-By the way, to get more timely stuff like this subscribe to the blog »
+By the way, to get other timely stuff like this subscribe to the blog »